Satisfactory Academic Progress

-- apply to undergraduate and graduate students who wish to establish or maintain financial aid eligibility,
+- apply to undergraduate, graduate, and professional students who wish to establish or maintain financial aid eligibility,

-- apply to a student's entire academic record, whether or not financial aid was received for prior terms of enrollment,
+- apply to a student's entire academic record (including transfer hours), whether or not financial aid was received for prior terms of enrollment,

 - include a minimum grade point average, minimum pace requirement, and total number of semester hours earned and/or semesters enrolled, and

 - do not apply to students enrolled in the Colleges of Medicine, Dentistry, and Law, and the eligible hospital certificate programs whose academic progress is monitored by the individual colleges and programs.